Antipurity/lenia-game/levels/README.md

 ---

-`isMenu: bool`: if `true`, level-select buttons will be displayed, and the main-menu will return to this level.
+`isMenu=false: bool`: if `true`, level-select buttons will be displayed, and the main-menu will return to this level.

 ---